ThisIsCad/mlcom/content/topics/getting-started/socialism.md

 ## Communism

 **Communism** is the stage after socialism, once capitalism has been abolished entirely.
 The power dynamic between worker and capitalist no longer exist, as there are no longer separate *classes*.
 The tools that have previously served to oppress the working class or capitalist class are no longer necessary, and wither away.
+The government will likely still exist, and will continue to be an instrument of democracy.
+See [Socialist Democracy]({{< ref "socialist-democracy.md" >}}) for more information.

 People live in relative abundance, as planned economies allow us to avoid resource waste, and ensure food and other goods are delivered to where they are needed.
 All of society benefits from improvements such as automation, which allow shorter working weeks for all.